-Reflection cannot occur without the presence of others, therefore the presence of a colleague and the impact of that role and relationship are important in increasing cognitive development in others (Foster & Carter, 2007).
+Reflection should occur in the presence of others, therefore the presence of a colleague and the impact of that role and relationship are important in increasing cognitive development in others (Foster & Carter, 2007).
 What was the most successful part of this activity according to feedback?